(CNN) — A steam locomotive winding through a mountainous landscape is an unforgettable sight.

 Back in the early 1990s, train enthusiast Kitching first heard stories of China's stunning terrains and incredible steam trains.

+"I resolved to join a tour as soon as possible," he tells CNN Travel.
 Now 62, Kitching has been enamored by steam rail since he was a boy and has fond childhood memories of the railway.

 "I would join my friends watching the steam trains from a convenient footbridge over the local line," he recalls.